dmyersturnbull/tyrannosaurus/README.md

 ### managing dependencies

 Tyrannosaurus's best feature is managing and translating dependencies.
-It keeps your dependencies consistent between requirements.txt, conda build files, anaconda environment files, and setup.py files.
+It keeps your dependencies consistent between requirements.txt, conda recipes, Anaconda environment files, Pipfiles (pipenv), and setup.py files.
 If there is a merge conflict, it will keep the highest version.
 Just run: